 Rick’s Picks for Downtown San Antonio

-In a past iteration of the Valero Alamo Bowl website, co-wroker listed out my favorite restaurants and bars on a page she titled “Rick’s Picks.”
+In a past iteration of the Valero Alamo Bowl website, co-worker listed out my favorite restaurants and bars on a page she titled “Rick’s Picks.”

 The catchy name wasn’t worth the grief I got from friends for leaving their places off the list.
 We smartly updated the page to be called “Do It Like A Local.”
 This larger section now includes links to our Downtown Partners as well as separate Attractions, Nightlife, Restaurant and Shopping tabs.

-So for fans coming in for the Valero Alamo Bowl, check out our Do It Like A Local, Bowl Week Itinerary and Valero Alamo Bowl Game Day Guide sections of the bowl website.
+So for fans coming in for the Valero Alamo Bowl, check out our Do It Like A Local, Bowl Week Itinerary and Valero Alamo Bowl Game Day Guide sections.
 However, both visitors and locals might want to also keep the below list of restaurants and bars handy.
 A big part of San Antonio’s charm is its authenticity and always improving downtown.
-Thus, this list features unique places close to downtown that my wife and I highly recommend.
+Thus, this list features links to unique places close to downtown that my wife and I highly recommend.